olyagpl/spring-boot3-aws-lambda-function/README.md

 </assembly>
 ```

 ### 5.3.
+Create a Bootstrap File

+1. Under _src/_, create a new directory _shell/native_.
+Then create a new file in it named _bootstrap_.

+2. Copy the following contents to the file:
+    ```shell
+    #!/bin/sh
+    cd ${LAMBDA_TASK_ROOT:-.}
+    ./target/native-function -Dlogging.level.org.springframework=DEBUG -Dlogging.level.com.amazonaws.serverless.proxy.spring=DEBUG
+    ```

+3. Update file permissions to make it executable:
+    ```bash
+    chmod +x src/shell/native/bootstrap
+    ```

-Create a ZIP Containing the Native Image
+### 5.4.
+Create a ZIP File

 Now re-compile your Spring Boot application by packaging the native image into a ZIP file:
 ```bash
 mvn -Pnative native:compile
 ```
-Once packaged, the archive _spring-lambda-1.0-SNAPSHOT-native.zip_ can be uploaded to AWS Lambda for execution.
+Once packaged, the archive _spring-function-1.0-SNAPSHOT-native.zip_ can be uploaded to an AWS Lambda custom runtime for execution.

-## Step 6: Deploy to AWS Lambda from the AWS Management Console

-You can now proceed to deploy it to AWS Lambda.

-1. Navigate to the [AWS Management Console](https://aws.amazon.com/console/), select **AWS Lambda**, and create a new Lambda function.
-In the function creation wizard, make sure to select **Author from scratch** and **Java 21** as the runtime.
-Click create.

-2. Upload the ZIP file containing your application.
-Click **Upload from** and select the ZIP file from your local machine.

-3. Edit the **Runtime settings** and set the handler for the Lambda function, defining the entry point for the application and how requests should be handled.
-In this case, enter `spring.lambda.StreamLambdaHandler` for the handler class, and `handleRequest` for the method name.
-Click **Save** to apply the configuration.

-4. Test your Lambda function from the console.
-Click **Test**, and create a new test event using the **API Gateway AWS Proxy** template.
-Enter `/ping` for the path to the resource you need to test and click **Test**.
-You should see a successful response from your Lambda function.

-Now your Lambda function is deployed and running.
-Lastly, you can create an API Gateway to forward incoming requests to the Lambda function.

-## Step 7: Create an API Gateway

-The API Gateway acts as a proxy, forwarding incoming requests to the Lambda function.

-1. In the AWS Management Console, select **API Gateway**.
-Click **Create API** and choose **REST API**.

-2. Enter a name, and click **Create API**.
-This will create a new REST API in API Gateway.

-3. Configure the integration between the API Gateway and your Lambda function.
-Select a resource and method, and click **Integration Request**.
-Choose the Lambda function as the integration type and select the necessary Lambda function from the list. **Save** to apply the changes.

-4. Deploy the API by creating a new stage.
-This will provide you with a unique **Invoke URL**.
-You can now access your REST API using the provided Invoke URL.

 ### Summary

-By following these steps, you have successfully created a Spring Boot 3 serverless application, complied it into a native image, and deployed to AWS Lambda.
+By following these steps, you have successfully created a Spring Boot 3 serverless application and complied it into a native image, ready to be deployed to a [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-provided.html) in AWS Lambda.
 With the benefits of GraalVM Native Image, your application can consume fewer resources, making it ideal for cloud-native serverless workloads.